djbrieck/brieckspro/content/posts/open-optical-drive-linux-mac/index.md

 7. Push in the CD tray to close

-## Solution 2 using the Nemo File Manager
+## Solution two using the Nemo File Manager

-Another Work Around using the Nemo file organizer or what we may call My Computer option on legacy Microsoft Windows.
+Another Work Around using the Nemo file organizer or what many may call My Computer option on legacy Microsoft Windows.

-Search for "files"
+1. Using the Linux Mint Menu Search for "files"

-Open "Files" program.
+2. Open "Files" program.

-Click the  menu option "Go" > Computer
+3. Click the drop-down menu "Go" and select `Computer`

-Find the icon/s that look like a optical disk / CD / DVD for the drive you want to open.
+4. Find the icon/s that look like an optical disk / CD / DVD for the drive you want to open.

-Right click the icon and then select the "Eject" option.
+5. Right-click the icon and then select the `Eject` option.

-Place the disc and push the tray closed to start the loading process
+6. Place the disc and push the tray closed to start the loading process